Dies-Irae/BP-SF/readme.md

 After running these scripts, the LER and decoding time data will be saved in the `data` directory.
 You can generate the plots by running the cells in `plots.ipynb`.

-Since running all tests will be very time-consuming, the test scripts only include main results.
+Since running all tests will be very time-consuming (days on a 16 cores machine), the test scripts only include main results.
 You can append more tests with different parameters in the shell scripts to reproduce all results in the paper.